 - (a) The University recognises that some of its staff may experience situations of violence or abuse in their domestic life that may negatively affect their attendance or performance at work. - (b) The University recognises that domestic violence includes physical, financial, verbal or emotional abuse by a current or former family/household member. - (c) The University will offer support to employees experiencing domestic violence.
-This can include where appropriate: - access to additional paid leave (up to 10 days) to attend medical appointments, legal proceedings, seek safe housing or to attend any other activities related to dealing with domestic violence and its consequences.
-This leave may be taken as consecutive days or single days or as a fraction of a day; - (ii) flexible working arrangements, including changes to working times consistent with the needs of the work unit and with appropriate regard to the health and safety of staff; and - (iii) changing work location, telephone number or email address. - (c) Proof of domestic violence may be required by the University and which can be presented in the form an agreed document issued by the police service, a court, a medical practitioner, a domestic violence support service or lawyer, or a counselling professional. - (d) An employee who is supporting a person experiencing domestic violence, and who requires time off work for that purpose, may request unpaid leave and/or may access Personal Leave under clause 39 or Witness Leave under clause 42, if those clauses apply to the specific circumstances.
+This can include where appropriate: - (i) access to additional paid leave (up to 20 days) to attend medical appointments, legal proceedings, seek safe housing or to attend any other activities related to dealing with domestic violence and its consequences.
+This leave may be taken as consecutive days or single days or as a fraction of a day; - (ii) flexible working arrangements, including changes to working times consistent with the needs of the work unit and with appropriate regard to the health and safety of staff; and - (iii) changing work location, telephone number or email address. - (c) In circumstances where an employee seeks to take more than three (3) days of leave on a consecutive basis or more than five (5) individual days in any calendar year, supporting documentation may be required by the University.
+Such supporting documentation may include an agreed document issued by the police service, a court, a medical practitioner, a domestic violence support service, a lawyer or a counselling professional or a statutory declaration signed by the employee. - (d) An employee who is supporting a person experiencing domestic violence, and who requires time off work for that purpose, may request unpaid leave and/or may access Personal Leave under clause 39 or Witness Leave under clause 42, if those clauses apply to the specific circumstances.